MinnPost/minnpost-wordpress/wp-content/plugins/jquery-updater/readme.txt

 Please clear the server and browser cache after upgrading/disabling

 == Changelog ==
+= 3.4.1.2 =
+* Reverted back queuing

+= 3.4.1.1 =
+As requested on the wordpress.org support forms:
+* Added jQuery (update) to the login screen
+* Improved queuing

 = 3.4.1 =
 * Updated [jQuery to 3.4.1](http://blog.jquery.com/2019/05/01/jquery-3-4-1-triggering-focus-events-in-ie-and-finding-root-elements-in-ios-10/)